 In lieu of ECON 1500 or 1510, students may take MATH 2820L, plus MATH 2810 or MATH 2820.

 - Only 3 hours of independent study can count toward the major.

 - ECON 1111 counts as an elective below 3000.

 - Economics majors do not receive credit for ECON 3010 or 3020.

 To declare a major or minor in Economics, take the following steps:

 - Meet with your adviser to have your form signed.
-[NOTE: Due to COVID, we recommend that you do this via email or Zoom.]
+You can do this in person or via email or Zoom.

 - Deliver the signed form to your home school’s academic services office.
-[NOTE: Due to COVID, you may need to deliver your form via email.
+In most cases, this can be done via email.
 Please contact your home school’s office if you need assistance.
 The various school offices are: